Human-Augment-Analytics/Higher-Ed/Personal Folders/MichaelFalter/FeedbackScripts/README.md

 # Research Feedback Analysis Tool

+Last update: 12/06/2024

+Note: The FeedbackUI version will be the more up-to-date version of this tool if development continues.

 This tool provides a way to generate and analyze structured feedback on research reports.
 It includes two main scripts:

 1. **Feedback Template Generator**: This script creates a standardized Word document template for reviewers to evaluate research quality across multiple categories, including: